basi1iscus/aya-test-task/README.md

   ```

 #### Docker
-Controller server working on 8080 ports on localhost
+Server working on 8080 ports on localhost

 To run
 ```shell